zaiisao/Documentation/en/Interactive Broadcast/volume_web.md

 ### Adjust the Local Volume

 ```
-  // Set the volume of the local stream to 50
+  // Sets the volume of the local stream to 50.
   localStream.setAudioVolume(50);
 ```